Athar-Nawaid/IMDB-Clone/README.md

 - View Movie Details: Displays detailed information about a selected movie.<br>
 - Manage Favorites: Users can add movies to their favorites and view or remove them from the favorites list.<br>

-Front end project for coding ninjas
+Front end project for coding ninjas<br>
 Developed by - Athar Nawaid